10 most expensive soap bars, from Khan Al Saboun to Creed

 Whether this soap promised meteorological marvels or simply proffered a luxurious lather, its story has now become a part of history.
 With a price tag that certainly deserved the attention it received, the El-Nino Soap made waves in the world of opulent hygiene, never to be forgotten.

-Experience pure indulgence with CLÉ DE PEAU BEAUTÉ Synactif Soap, a facial cleansing gem priced at USD 140.
+Experience pure indulgence with CLÉ DE PEAU BEAUTÉ Synactif Soap, a facial cleansing gem priced at USD 140 (INR 11,620).
 This soap isn’t just any cleanser – it’s like a magic wand for your skin.
 With a rich, cashmere-like foam, it gently sweeps away dead skin cells, impurities, and leftover makeup, leaving your face refreshed and ready for the next steps of your skincare routine.

 Crafted by experts with access to fancy technology, the bar itself is something special.
 It even smells like exclusive roses to make you feel extra good.
 Plus, it’s not just about cleansing – the soap is imbued with Hyaluronic acid and Squalane that help keep your skin hydrated.
 It’s the first step in the Synactif system, a fancy skincare collection that aims to make your skin look and feel amazing – lifted, sculpted, and contoured.